 Though she left her mark on her time and accomplished a great deal, Brooks always thought of herself as a failure.
 Late in life, in a letter to her brother, she wrote “I have been taking stock of my 50 years since I left Wichita in 1922 at the age of 15 to become a dancer with Ruth St. Denis and Ted Shawn.
 How I have existed fills me with horror.
 For I have failed in everything — spelling, arithmetic, riding, swimming, tennis, golf, dancing, singing, acting, wife, mistress, whore, friend.
 Even cooking.
 And I do not excuse myself with the usual escape of ‘not trying.’
 I tried with all my heart”.

 With her enigmatic beauty and equally enigmatic gaze, Brooks became a cultural icon.
 Some have described her as a cult figure.
 In the years after her death, many cinematic, literary, musical, and artistic tributes have been paid to the actress.
-There are poems, songs, novels, operas and plays devoted to Louise Brooks.
+There are poems, songs, short stories, novels, comix, operas and plays devoted to Louise Brooks.
 As the years have passed, her legend has grown.
-(Read more about the various tributes to Brooks.)
+(Read more about the various tributes to the actress on the LBS page, “Homage to Lulu“.)

 To Learn More